sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 # 4. Push Docker Images to a container registry.

-To access the content of `index.html` on my web browser, I need to firest edit inbound rules and open the port I mapped my container to (8081). form the security group.
+To access the content of `index.html` on my web browser, I need to first edit inbound rules and open the port I mapped my container to (8081). form the security group.

 I can now access the content of index.html on my web browser.